Finesse Weapons 5e (Updated for 2024 Rules)

 Finesse Weapon Interactions

-So, why are some weapons in 5e labeled as “finesse?”
+So, why are some weapons in 5e labeled as “Finesse?”
 Let’s take a look at how these weapons shape the idea of a character as much as their playstyle.

 Sneak Attack

-This potent rogue ability requires either a finesse or ranged weapon to activate.
+This potent rogue ability requires either a Finesse or ranged weapon to activate.
 This can be important to note if your rogue wants to use a longsword or start stacking into other martial feats like Polearm Master and Great Weapon Master.
-If the weapon you’re attacking with doesn’t have the finesse property, it won’t matter if you attack with advantage or if an ally is within 5 feet of your enemy; you won’t get Sneak Attack on your strike.
+If the weapon you’re attacking with doesn’t have the Finesse property, it won’t matter if you attack with advantage or if an ally is within 5 feet of your enemy; you won’t get Sneak Attack on your strike.

 Defensive Duelist